Xqhare/neith/README.md

 | execute( | get | min / max / len | in / in / of |  'columnname' / 'columnname' / 'tablename'!) | from / from | 'tablename'!) / 'tablename'!) |

 ##### Notes on using the reference table
 The table is read left to right, please follow this example.
-After understanding how the table is used you will have learned all the nql syntax in existance!
+After understanding how the table is used you will have learned all the nql syntax in existence!

 By reading the table left to right in the first row, we start with `execute(` followed by `new`.
 The next field has 3 possibilities, `table`, `column` or `data`.
 Please note that the order of the elements does not change, so syntax need for `column` will always be second in the list, as long as any syntax is applicable.
 With this in mind, we know that next we enter the `tablename`, and then choose the right next part in the correct place in the list.